The Greek parents too poor to care for their children

 SOS Children's Villages' director of social work, Stergios Sifnyos, says the charity is not accustomed to taking children from families for economic reasons and does not want to.

 "The relationship between Maria and Anastasia is very close.
 You can say you cannot see any problem, [any reason] why this child has to be far away from her mother," he says.

-"But it's very difficult for her to feel comfortable to take back the child when she is not sure she will [still] have a job the next days."'Act of violence'
+"But it's very difficult for her to feel comfortable to take back the child when she is not sure she will [still] have a job the next days."